-When I was in my first sales position working for a software company, I went through a workshop that taught the Sandler sales methodology.
+When I was in my first sales position working for a software company, I went through a workshop that taught the Sandler Sales Methodology.
 This was actually one of the first real sales training programs that I went through and I loved it.
 Here is a quick review and summary of what I liked about their sales methodology.

-One of the things that caught my attention most with the Sandler sales methodology is that some of it is counterintuitive.
+One of the things that caught my attention most with the Sandler Sales Methodology is that some of it is counterintuitive.
 Meaning you actually do the exact opposite of what you think you should do when you are selling.

-For example, they taught a concept of stripping line, or also known as “the takeaway”.
+For example, they taught a concept of stripping line, also known as “the takeaway”.
 But with this tactic, you actually tell the prospect that they should not buy from you – or express concern or doubt regarding the fit.

 This was fascinating to me as it is the exact opposite of what your instincts would tell you to do.
 You mean I am a salesperson that needs to sell something and I am going tell a prospect that they shouldn’t buy from me?
 Well the way Sandler teaches this tactic, it makes sense and is actually extremely effective.

-It was this concept that helped me to realize that it is not just about always pushing to move forward and following your natural instincts that leads to the best results.
+It was this concept that helped me to realize that it is not just about always pushing to move forward and following your natural instincts that lead to the best results.
 There are small things that you can change and do to impact your results.

 Focus on Pain

 The salespeople that don’t focus on looking for prospect pain typically end up trying to sell to every prospect they cross paths with.
-The problem with that is that many of these prospects do not have any of the pain or problems that the the salesperson can help with, so there is a low probability that the salesperson will be able to get the prospect to pull the trigger on the purchase and spending money.
+The problem with that is that many of these prospects do not have any of the pain or problems that the salesperson can help with, so there is a low probability that the salesperson will be able to get the prospect to pull the trigger on the purchase and spend money.
 This makes the prospect unqualified and not worth the salesperson’s valuable time to try to sell to them.

 When you use the Sandler sales methodology and operate with the mindset to look for the pain that you fix when talking to prospects, not only do you sound better in terms of being more polished and consultative, but you will also find yourself working better leads and having a healthier pipeline with a better close rate.